-The top ecommerce trends right now.
 The ecommerce market is growing incredibly fast every year.
 Its value and importance are becoming more and more impressive.
 New ecommerce trends emerge at an overwhelming pace.
-Here we have gathered all the trends for you to keep up with so that you can match (or, ideally, outdo!) your competition in 2021.
+Here we have gathered all the trends for you to keep up with so that you can match (or, ideally, outdo!) your competition.

 A shift in purchasing power from the U.S. and Europe to China and Southeast Asia has begun, fueled by the growing number of Asian consumers gaining access to ecommerce due to growing purchasing power and internet penetration, especially on mobile devices.

-But what are the trends that you will find on the whole global ecommerce market in 2021?
+But what are the trends that you will find in the whole global ecommerce market in 2021?

 1. Mobile Shopping & Mobile Payments